GeoBosh/Rdpack/README.md

     Rdpack::viewRd("./man/filename.Rd", type = "html")

-This works also in RStudio, but not if the package of the Rd file is in development mode (I couldn't figure out how rectify this, see also TODO file).
+Users of 'devtools' can use `viewRd` in place of `help()` to view rendered Rd sources.
+This should work also in development mode.